Exclusive poll: Hochul and Zeldin favored heading into primaries; guns and inflation remain top issues - NewsBreak

 Exclusive poll: Hochul and Zeldin favored heading into primaries; guns and inflation remain top issues

-Gun violence and inflation remain top issues for voters of both parties, although there is disagreement about the underlying causes.

 Gov. Hochul is the choice of 57% of the Democratic voters surveyed.
 Congressman Tom Suozzi got 17% and NYC Public Advocate Jumaane Williams got 6%.
-Twenty percent of voters remain undecided.Clashes among New York Democrats after redistricting redo
+Twenty percent of voters remain undecided.Get the latest local news, weather, sports, and entertainment sent to your inbox!

 Zeldin is the choice of 34% of GOP voters.
 There is a crowded battle for second with businessman Harry Wilson, a moderate Republican who worked for former President Barack Obama, making late gains.
 Rob Astorino is at 16%, Wilson is at 15% and Andrew Giuliani is at 13%.
 Twenty-two percent are undecided.